ericoc/alexa-seizuretracker/README.md

 ## Conclusion

-This Alexa skill should also be available locally on your Echo (dot) device which you can confirm by visiting [alexa.amazon.com](http://alexa.amazon.com/spa/index.html#skills/your-skills/?ref-suffix=ysa_gw), searching for the name of the skill that you set originally, and ensuring that it is Enabled as well as linked to your SeizureTracker.com account.
+This Alexa skill should also be available locally on your Echo (or Echo Dot) device which you can confirm by visiting [alexa.amazon.com](http://alexa.amazon.com/spa/index.html#skills/your-skills/?ref-suffix=ysa_gw), searching for the name of the skill that you set originally, and ensuring that it is Enabled as well as linked to your SeizureTracker.com account.

 The only caveat to testing it with your voice on your actual device is that you have to ensure that you are within the Alexa skill by using the invocation word that you set in the beginning.
 This means that you have to phrase your voice commands like so: